Joe Dan Gold: Coaching career

 Following the conclusion of his collegiate playing career, Gold turned to coaching.
 He became the freshman coach at his alma mater and ultimately an assistant to his mentor Babe McCarthy.
 After McCarthy resigned in 1965, Gold was named head coach at the age of 23.
 Gold coached the Bulldogs for five years, compiling a record of 51–74 and resigned in 1970.

 Gold next coached at Paducah Junior College in Paducah, Kentucky, then took the reins at Mercer in 1973.
 However, he resigned at the end of his only season there, a successful 16–8 campaign.

-Collegiate coaching record

 Post coaching career

 After leaving Mercer, Gold became a school administrator in his native Kentucky.
 He was enshrined in the Mississippi State Athletic Hall of Fame in 1996.

-Gold died on April 14, 2011 following a long illness.
-He is survived by his wife Rosemarie and two children, John Douglas and JoMarie, the couple lived in West Liberty, Kentucky at the time of his death.
+Gold died on April 14, 2011, following a long illness.
+He was survived by his wife Rosemarie and two children, John Douglas and JoMarie.
+The couple lived in West Liberty, Kentucky, at the time of his death.